zhaoou/notes/RabbitMQ.md

     Producer ---> Exchange ----> Queue ----> Consumer
                           __
                             \
-                             Queue is bound to Exchange using Routing Key
+                             Queue is bound to Exchange using Binding Key

+When a message is sent to exchange, it has `routing key`.

+##### Routing key is evaluated agains Binding keys, to know where to route this message, by exchange.

 There are 4 main exchange types: *Direct, Topic, Headers, and Fanout*.